-- The Federal Government must develop a national standard for considering disaster and climate risk in land-use planning and establish a national database for climate projections and modelling of the key extreme weather perils for use by agencies involved in planning for future settlements and improving the resilience of the built environment. - State and Territory Governments must ensure state and local government planning schemes require consideration of current and future extreme weather risk and use planning powers to limit new development in areas prone to high risk from extreme weather events, such as flooding, bushfires, cyclones, and coastal hazards.
+- The NSW Government is currently developing a set of national principles to consider disaster and climate risk as part of land use planning and building reforms.
+The Insurance Council encourages the timely finalisation of these principles to facilitate improved decision-making in all jurisdictions to ensure extreme weather is properly assessed and addressed in planning decisions. - State and Territory Governments must ensure state and local government planning schemes require consideration of current and future extreme weather risk and use planning powers to limit new development in areas prone to high risk from extreme weather events, such as flooding, bushfires, cyclones, and coastal hazards.